MaxSeco/Pathfinding-Visualizer/README.md

 Steps:
 - Download the project
-- Run the "main" exec file.
+- Run the "main" file.
+For windows, run main_for_windows.exe.
+For Mac, run main_for_mac
 - Trust the application